Sam McAlees

 Sam McAlees (November 3, 1910 – September 29, 1993) was an American soccer player who earned two caps with the U.S. national team in 1937.
 He also played six seasons in the American Soccer League.

-Professional career
+Club career

 McAlees signed with the Philadelphia German-Americans of the American Soccer League in 1934.
 He remained with Philadelphia through at least 1936 when the German-Americans defeated the St. Louis Shamrocks to win the 1936 National Challenge Cup McAlees then moved to the New York Americans.
 He retired from the ASL in 1940.

-National team
+International career

 His first game with the national team in a 7–2 loss to Mexico on September 12, 1937.
 His second game was a 7–3 loss to Mexico on September 25, 1937.

 McAlees was inducted into the Pennsylvania Sports Hall of Fame in 1985 and the Southeastern Pennsylvania Soccer Hall of Fame in 1988.